-The idea of setting up a “home theatre” may conjure visions of tangled cables drilled into walls, stacks of complicated receivers, multiple remote controls, and a price tag in the thousands.
+The idea of setting up a home cinema may conjure visions of tangled wires drilled into walls, stacks of complicated receivers, multiple remotes, and a price tag in the thousands.
 Whilst this might have been true in the 80s, getting cinema-quality sound in your home has never been easier or more valuable.
-(As TVs have become thinner and thinner, the sound they’re able to produce has gotten worse and worse.)
+(As TVs have become thinner and thinner, the sound they’re able to produce has become worse and worse.)

-And yet, the number of decisions you have to make in order to set up a home theatre that works for you can be overwhelming.
-With that in mind, we put together this guide to walk you through a few simple decisions you can make in order to experience cinema-quality sound at home.
+And yet, the number of decisions you have to make to set up a home cinema that works for you can be overwhelming.
+With that in mind, we put together this guide to walk you through a few simple decisions you can make to experience cinema-quality sound at home.

 Start with a soundbar